Extracting Daily Dosage from Medication Instructions in EHRs: An Automated Approach and Lessons Learned: Conclusion

 \section{Conclusion}

-Physicians rely on structured medications in EHRs as their primary source of patient-related drug information.
-However, structured medications data as is contains free text fields such as medication instructions (e.g. Sigs) that require additional understanding to determine the daily dosage for a medication.
-This work is the first to generalize the task of daily dosage extraction on all medications in EHR structured data.
-We presented our hybrid system for calculating daily dosage on all medications that consists of a deep learning-based entity extraction module and normalization and dosage calculation module, and demonstrated its effectiveness against an expert-generated dataset.
-Moreover, we presented an analysis of the expert-generated dataset and revealed that certain characteristics are common among medications sharing the same route or of similar formulations, providing directions for future work in the area.
+Understanding a patient's medication history is essential for physicians to provide appropriate treatment recommendations.
+A medication's prescribed daily dosage is a key element of the medication history and used in many medication timeline designs; however, it is generally not provided as a discrete quantity and needs to be derived from free text medication instructions.
+This work is the first to generalize the task of daily dosage extraction on all medications.
+We described our hybrid system for calculating daily dosage on all medications that consists of a deep learning-based entity extraction module and normalization and dosage calculation module, and demonstrated its effectiveness against an expert-generated dataset.
+We also presented an analysis of the expert-generated dataset that revealed certain shared characteristics among medications sharing the same route or similar formulations, and provided insights into additional, more nuanced information contained in Sigs.
+We hope this research will help realize many medication timeline designs and ultimately reduce the cognitive burden on healthcare providers, as well as support other research efforts requiring detailed dosage information, such as pharmacodynamic, pharmacokinetic and pharmacogenomic studies.

 \makeatletter [1]{ #1.} \makeatother